jobobobobobo/lightyear-template/README.md

 An opinionated lightyear starter project.

+# Features & Opinions
+- Defaults to 3d + leafwing + predicted player + interpolated remotes
+- Launcher driven by .ron settings files
+- Client that can start and stop hosting (in a second app / second thread) while the app is running.
+- Simple zero-dependency asset abstraction for arranging loading states around groups of assets
+    - Unified asset folder for client/server
+    - Includes an opportunity for asset postprocessing, to add, as this template does, Colliders to entities in converted GLTF Scenes
+- Distinct Local/Networked inputs
+- WASM setup
+- Basic Visual and Networked interpolation setups

+# Usage

 Replace all instances of `mygame` in the names of folders and files with the name of your game.

-# Usage

 ```
+cargo run client -c 1
 cargo run server
-cargo run client -c 1
 ```

 # Crates